cobra18t/Fubarino-T/README.md

 FubarinoSD
 ======
 Class on a stick.
 Course materials can fit on the SD card.
 The device mounts as a USB device.
 Unfortunatley, at 1.0 speeds.
 But it wll cut 45 minutes of getting started to 15 minutes.
-When offering online course using electronics all the coruse materials can be placed on the board.
+When offering online course using electronics, all the course materials can be placed on the board.